EnormousCloud/api3-dao-tracker/README.md

 - [ ] CSV export: Votings, Votes, Wallets, Rewards, Delegations, Events
 - [ ] Prometheus metrics

+### Running locally

+- This tool is built on Rust, and to build it locally you need [Rust toolchain](https://www.rust-lang.org/tools/install)
+- To run this tool locally, you need the connection to gETH IPC endpoint.
+The tool doesn't do polling from HTTP endpoint (at least yet)
+- The tool contains `client` and `server`.
+- To build `client`, you need [trunkrs.dev](https://github.com/thedodd/trunk) (which is an alternative to webpack) distribution, and it should be simply `trunk build` to prepare assets for distribution.
+- After your `client/dist` folder is ready, copy environment variables nito `.env` from the environment you want to work with, mainnet or rinkeby
+- After that `server` could be run with `cargo run --release`.
+- The most important - you also need to have patience to wait for all previous events to be cached ;).
+Please make sure `CACHE_DIR` folder was set up and mentioned as environment variable properly.
+Downloaded batches of events will be saved, so time on the next run would be less (though it would be still a few minutes for every day of the history).
+- It would be useful to review `run.sh` file, it contains exact scripts that are used for building and deployments

 ### Disclaimer

 - This is a work in progress.